 compassion to the field of addiction recovery.

-My goal is to bring equal measures of science, compassion, and curiosity to the field of addiction recovery.
-I approach addiction and addiction treatment like a puzzle.
+At Carrie DeJong & Associates, our goal is to bring equal measures of science, compassion, and curiosity to the field of addiction recovery.
+We approach addiction and addiction treatment like a puzzle.
 What creates the vulnerability to addiction?
 What are the factors that maintain it?
 What helps a person recover?
 A better understanding of why addiction develops is crucial to supporting someone who wants to address unhealthy patterns of substance abuse or behavioural addiction.

 If you are struggling with addiction, therapy is about helping you identify and explore the life issues that have led to addiction.
 Whether you are just beginning to recognize addictive patterns in your life or are interested in continuing your recovery, therapy offers significant support.
 It helps provide you with tools to stop negative patterns while exploring the underlying emotional struggles and assists in developing tools to cope more effectively with life.